How To Use Google Trends For Dropshipping & eCommerce

 If you want to have a successful dropshipping store, Google Trends is one of the best tools to start with.
 But you may be asking yourself: What does it do exactly?

 It’s pretty simple: it tracks Google search interest over a period of time.
-In other words, it’s a public and free-to-use analytics database of all Google searches between now and 2004.
+In other words, it’s a public and free-to-use analytics database of all Google searches from 2004 until now.
 Plus, it can suggest related keywords and show their performance based on geographic location.

 Now that we’ve covered the basics, let’s quickly break down Google Trends into its various parts:

 This is the fundamental function of Google Trends: tracking search interest over a given period of time.
 This is the key point you should take away from this blog post: Google Trends tracks search interest.

 This means that there’s a basic assumption at the heart of Google Trends: search interest may equal more sales.
 Of course, it’s not a direct correlation, but it’s a pretty solid assumption.
 People use Google for everything nowadays, including shopping.
 If they’re searching for products or brands, then it’s a pretty safe bet that a good chunk of them will actually buy some of the items.